 Dr. Tang studied light emission processes in electrically-driven organic materials and invented a new device structure in which two carefully-selected materials were stacked, allowing for high-efficiency light emission at low drive voltages.
 This pioneering work has led to the practical use of organic light-emitting diodes (OLEDs) and their widespread application in displays and lighting.

-In the 1950s, a group of organic materials were found to be semi-conductive and their electrical conductivities were found to increase significantly when dopants were added.
-It was then discovered in the 1960s that some organic materials emit light when a high voltage is applied across them.
-Though the discovery of this electroluminescence (EL) triggered much research work to develop organic EL devices, the emission efficiency remained low (about 0.1%), and the drive voltage required for EL remained high (several tens of volts); these problems hampered any practical application of EL.
-However, in 1987, Dr. Ching W. Tang invented a new EL device structure consisting of a stack of two carefully-selected organic molecular layers.
-He demonstrated that this structure facilitates an efficient flow of electric current that results in efficient light emission from the interface region between the two layers (1), even when the applied voltage is set as low as several volts.
-This innovation paved the way for the practical application of organic EL devices, also known as organic light emitting diodes (OLEDs).
+In 1987, Dr. Ching W. Tang invented a new EL device structure consisting of a stack of two carefully-selected organic semiconductor layers.
+He demonstrated that this structure allows an efficient ﬂ ow of electric current and enables efficient light emission from the interface region between the two layers (1), even when the applied voltage is set as low as several volts.
+This innovation paved the way for the birth of practical OLEDs.

 (1) Tang CW & Van Slyke SA (1987) Organic electroluminescent diodes.
 Applied Physics Letters 51: 913‒915.